-It’s a tough job picking the best ski resorts in the USA but someone’s got to do it, and if it means you try somewhere new, venture further afield, and find a new love then our work is complete.
-So here is our list of the 10 best ski resorts in the USA.
-A continent where the Rocky Mountains run the length of it, many ski resorts start at 3,000m with the slopes soaring much higher and the snow record is legendary.
-Home to the likes of Vail, Aspen and Heavenly, US ski resorts are seriously fun business.
+It’s a tough job picking the best ski resorts in the USA but someone’s got to do it.
+If it means you try somewhere new, venture further afield, and find a new love then our work is complete.
+A continent where the Rocky Mountains run the length of it, many American ski resorts start at 3,000m with the slopes soaring much higher and the snow record is legendary.
+Home to the likes of Vail, Aspen and Heavenly – with full access to these resorts and more with the Epic Pass – US ski resorts are seriously fun business.
 Whether you’re a freestyle fanatic or a backcountry bandit, or happily between the two and cruising the groomers, there’s some fabulous skiing to be had in the USA.
-So take your pick from these world-class ski resorts.
+So take your pick from these world-class American ski resorts.

 Each of these have their own character.
 Aspen Mountain, known as Ajax, rises from the centre of Aspen and is full of charming to challenging pitches, stashes and glades; Aspen Highlands is an away-from-it-all playground of double-black steeps; Buttermilk hosts ESPN’s Winter X Games so has two incredible terrain parks and a superpipe.
 But there are also lots of easy-going groomers and glades; and Snowmass is the place to go for families and beginners with lots of long blues and friendly tree runs.

-On the shores of Lake Tahoe, Heavenly is appropriately named.
+On the shores of Lake Tahoe, Heavenly is appropriately named and one of the best places to ski in the USA.
 Its divine slopes overlook the mountain-fringed lake’s blue water in one direction and the arid Nevada desert in the other.
 Heavenly is truly heavenly.

 Spend your ski holiday here and you’ll soon see why Heavenly mountain resort is regularly named one of the best ski resorts in the USA.
 Combining one of the USA’s strongest snow records with a great average of 300 days of sunshine a year and you can expect plenty of bluebird powder days and great tree skiing.